-Green Telltale Light What It Means \$ \$ Turn Signal Indicator Lights The instrument cluster arrow will flash independently for the left or right turn signal as selected, as well as the exterior turn signal lamp(s) (front and rear) as selected when the multifunction lever is moved down (left) or up (right).
+Green Telltale Light What It Means 44 Turn Signal Indicator Lights The instrument cluster directional arrow will flash independently for the left or right turn signal as selected, as well as the exterior turn signal lamp(s) (front and rear) as selected when the multifunction lever is moved down (left) or up (right).
+44 NOTE: A continuous chime will sound if the vehicle is driven more than 1 mile (1.6 km) with either turn signal on.
+Check for an inoperative outside light bulb if either indicator flashes at a rapid rate.